kjcordell/my-portfolio/README.md

-# my-portfolio
+# Kevin J Cordell's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS, ReactJS, VueJS and Laravel.